How to Maintain Kitchen Knives: Sharpening, Storing, and Cleaning

 - Final Knife Care FAQs

-Why Knife Care Matters
+Why Maintaining Knives Matters

 Q: Why is a sharp knife safer than a dull one?